garylirocks/quickrefs/azure-storage.markdown

 ### Authentication

-You can use Active Directory for permissions management at file-share level:
+- Access Key
+  - Works for all OS: Windows, Mac, Linux
+  - Use the primary key of the storage account as password

+- Identity-based access (Windows only)
+  - First, enable an Active Directory source, options:
     - On-prem AD (incl.
 AD servers hosted in Azure)
     - Azure AD DS
-- Azure AD (Kerberos auth from Azure AD joined clients, user accounts must be hybrid identities)
+    - Azure AD (Kerberos auth from Azure AD-joined clients, user accounts must be hybrid identities)
+  - Then set grant permissions at share-level to users/groups

 ### Snapshots